EdDataScienceEES/tutorial-jackegriffin/index.md

 #> 0.217  0.018 0.067
 # For my times, that's around at least 40x faster.
 Big difference
 ```
-IMPORTANT: Do not attempt to open the m2.csv or push it to github as it will crash your session - it is a very large dataset and I know this from experience...
+**IMPORTANT**: Do not attempt to open the m2.csv or push it to github as it will crash your session - it is a very large dataset and trust me, I know this from experience...

-Let's import some data based on forest fires using `fread()`
+Let's import some data based on forest fires using `fread()` to get some practice
 ```
 ff <- fread("https://archive.ics.uci.edu/ml/machine-learning-databases/forest-fires/forestfires.csv")
 head(ff)
 class(ff)
 ```
-The imported is stored directly as a `data.table`.
-As you can see from the `class(ff)` output, the `data.table` inherits from a `data.frame` class and therefore is a `data.frame` by itself.
-This means that any functions you may normally use on `data.frame` will also work just fine on `data.table`.
-Because the dataset we imported was relatively small, the `read.csv()`'s speed was good enough.
+When you import data with `fread()`, it is stored directly as a `data.table`.
+As shown by the `class(ff)` output, a `data.table` inherits from the `data.frame` class, meaning it is also a `data.frame`.
+This means you can use any functions that normally work on a `data.frame` with a `data.table` as well.
+Since the dataset we imported was relatively small, the speed of `read.csv()` was sufficient.

 #### 2(c).
 Converting `data.frame` to `data.table`